zoey1231/web_chat_app/README.md

 Web application: Full-stack, HTML, CSS, Javascript, NodeJS, MongoDB, express, WebSocket

 ## Project overview
-an online discussion forum where anyone can create a chat room about a topic and people can have live chat using the application.
+This web app is an online discussion forum where anyone can create a chat room about a topic and people can have live chat using the application.
 * client-side GUI where user can login, create a chat room, have live chat with friends etc.
 * Dynamically rendered client-side application, following a Model-View-Control(MVC) pattern
 * exchange data with server thorugh AJAX requests and WebSocket